-In a reversal, the U.S. won’t block climate compensation for poor nations
+In a Reversal, the U.S. Won’t Block Climate Compensation for Poor Nations

 “I’ve never experienced anything like this in 25 years,” said one longtime delegate, who asked not to be identified because talks were still ongoing.
 The delegate called the process “untransparent, chaotic, unpredictable.”

-Alden Meyer, a senior associate at E3G, a European environmental think tank, who has attended all but one of the 27 U.N. climate summits, said, “No matter what happens, the Egyptians get a share of the blame for this process.
+Alden Meyer, a climate policy expert who has attended all but one of the 27 U.N. climate summits, said, “No matter what happens, the Egyptians get a share of the blame for this process.
 The key is to engage parties early, to build trust, to identify landing zones.
 The Egyptians waited very late in the game to do any of that.
 They’ve essentially given parties a few days to try and work magic.”

 “I’m not sure Houdini could’ve solved it,” said Meyer.
 “But let me know if you see Houdini walking around in the halls.”